coopdevs/handbook/Virtualization-with-libvirt,-qemu-and-kvm.md

 ## Goal
-To make it easy to create virtual machines in qemu almost as easy as [devenv project](https://github.com/coopdevs/devenv/) does with linux containers.
+To make that creating virtual machines in qemu is almost as easy as [devenv project](https://github.com/coopdevs/devenv/) does with linux containers.

 ## Host OS where this focused on
 * Debian 9